MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-schedule-pipeline-job.md

    > [!IMPORTANT]
    > Make sure you select the correct schedule you want to update.

-1. If desired, you can select **Next** to modify the job inputs/outputs and runtime settings for the future jobs triggered by the schedule.
+1. Optionally, select **Next** to modify the job inputs/outputs and runtime settings for the future jobs triggered by the schedule.

 1. Select **Review + Update** to review the schedule settings, and then select **Review + Update** again to finish the update.